Viewing The White House

 NPS

-The North Portico is the covered entrance to the White House.
+The North Portico is the covered entrance to The White House.
 Constructed as the public entrance, this is where the president and first lady traditionally greet arriving guests.

 It is the perfect place to observe the house, take a photo, and learn more about Lafayette Park's long history of first amendment activity.